Pain

 Shoulder Impingement: The tendons of the muscles that pass through this compressed space become inflamed, decreasing range of motion and increasing risk of rotator cuff tear.

-Tendonitis: A forward slump and the excessive forward tilt of the scapula can throw off the mechanics of the shoulder joint, the “Scapular Humeral Rhythm.”
+Tendonitis: A forward slump and the excessive forward tilt of the scapula can throw off the mechanics of the shoulder joint, the “scapular humeral rhythm.”
 Imbalance of this rhythm can increase wear and tear on the muscles surrounding the shoulder joint.

 Muscle Imbalance: Maintaining posture over time can shorten and tighten some muscles while lengthening and weakening others.
 Such poor mechanics can result in pain in other areas such as the neck and back.